Would you buy a rental property sight unseen?

 Tip #5 – Make Sure All Work Has Been Permitted

 Any mechanical or structural renovations performed on a property must be permitted.
 You should ask the seller for copies of all the “signed off” permits associated with the renovation.
-You can also ask the city where the property is located for all building permits for the property, and cross reference that list with what is found in the property inspection.
+You can also ask the city where the property is located for all building permits for the property and cross-reference that list with what is found in the property inspection.

 Don’t take shortcuts when it comes to verifying that renovations are permitted.
 If the renovation work is done without a permit, and you ever need to renovate or sell in the future, you risk the added cost of permitting and inspecting someone else’s work on your own dime.